SCOPE OF THIS CHAPTER

 All parents or care givers should be involved equally (this includes absent parents) in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.

-There may be exceptions to the involvement in cases of Sexual Abuse or Domestic Violence and Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.
+There may be exceptions to the involvement in cases of Sexual Abuse or Domestic Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.

 10. Contribution of Agencies Involved with the Child and Family